longern/FlareDrive/WARP.md

 4. Run `npm start` to start React development server
 5. Pages Functions run automatically in development mode
 6. Access WebDAV at `http://localhost:3000/file/` (when running locally)

+### Debugging File Issues
+If files are not showing up or search is not working:
+1. Open browser developer console to see debug logs
+2. Check `fetchPath()` logs for PROPFIND request/response details
+3. Verify authentication headers are being sent
+4. Check XML parsing and filtering logic
+5. Use fuzzy search toggle to switch between search modes

 ### Testing WebDAV Connectivity
 Use WebDAV clients like: